 $13.99 per pound

 Coffee in Burundi is mainly grown by smallholders who do not process it themselves but rather bring cherry that they grow to local washing stations.
 The best run stations pay more for quality cherry, meaning they are all fully ripe, well developed and brought rapidly so they can be immediately processed.
 Over time we have had coffee from numerous washing stations.
-This newest arrival is gathered by the Bumoco Society, a 'sogestal' or agent which works with two washing stations in the same community.
-This coffee is from the Nyamasaka washing station located in extreme norther Muyinga province near the Tanzania border.
-It is a very high elevation area and several wetmills are clustered in the areas near where coffee is grown.
-Coffee in this specific area is grown at 1500-1600 meters.
+This newest arrival is from the Murago washing station, located in Muyinga province in northern Burundi, close to Rwanda border and in the area where high elevation coffee is mainly grown and where most of the wetmills are clustered.

 The methods of processing used at this cooperative and at many better washing stations are traditional to Burundi, where the coffee cherries are pulped and "dry fermented" for up to 12 hours before being fully washed with clean mountain water for anywhere between 12 and 24 hours.
 Lastly the beans are soaked for an additional 12 to 18 hours before being dried in parchment on raised beds.
 This process, in addition to the high elevation where the coffee is grown, equates to a high quality and clean cup.